UpfireHQ/upfire/README.md

 2. Install dependencies via `yarn`.
 3. Start the renderer thread in another terminal session via `yarn start-renderer-dev`.
 4. Start the main thread in one terminal session via `yarn start-main-dev`.

+## Staking Contract

+1. To deploy the staking contract switch to the `blockchain` directory with `cd blockchain`.
+2. Now install dependencies with `npm install`.
+3. If you want to deploy staking to BSC testnet you need a private key for a wallet with BNB balance.
+Store the private key in a `BSC_PRIVATE_KEY` env variable.
+4. Run `npx hardhat deployStaking --network bsctest` and the staking contract will be deployed to testnet.

+How does the contract work?
+The test case `blockchain/test/UpfireStaking.js` shows how to interact.